The Short-Term Predictability of Returns in Order Book Markets: a Deep Learning Perspective: The space of models under consideration

 In the deepLOB model order book states, which are non-stationary, are mapped to a stationary quantity, returns.
-While in theory, this shouldn't be a problem (due to the idea of universality in deep neural networks), the authors in \citet{deepOF} argue that using some form of stationary input might improve model performance by facilitating the training procedure.
+While in theory, this shouldn't be a problem (due to universality property of deep neural networks), \citet{deepOF} argue that using some form of stationary input might improve model performance by facilitating the training procedure.

 A stationary order book quantity is order flow.
 First-level order flow describes the net flow of orders at the best bid and ask.
 This was introduced in \citet{order_flow} to explore the price impact of order book events.
 This single quantity parsimoniously models the instantaneous effect of order book events on prices.
 The first-level bid and ask order flows corresponding to the order book event occurring at time $t$ (in order book time) are defined by: